 Upon joining a local Young Marines unit, youth undergo a 26-hour orientation program, generally spread out over several weekly meetings.
-This orientation program is affectionately called "Boot Camp."
+This orientation program is affectionately called "Recruit Training."
 The youth learn general subjects such as history, customs and courtesies, close order drill, physical fitness, and military rank structure.
-After graduating from Young Marines "Boot Camp", the youth have the opportunity to learn more new skills, earn rank, wear the Young Marines uniform and work toward ribbon awards.
+After graduating from Young Marines "Recruit Training", the youth have the opportunity to learn more new skills, earn rank, wear the Young Marines uniform and work toward ribbon awards.
 Young Marines earn ribbons for achievement in areas such as leadership, community service, swimming, academic excellence, first aid, and drug resistance education.

 The Young Marines is the proud four-time recipient of the Department of Defense's Fulcrum Shield Award for Excellence in Youth Anti-Drug Programs.
 The award recognizes military-affiliated youth organizations around the world that have made concerted efforts at spreading anti-drug messages throughout their communities.
 The first award was presented to the Young Marines National Headquarters and the second to the Bakersfield Young Marines unit in California.